lunatech-labs/lunatech-scala2-to-scala3-course/slides/01-introduction.md

 ## &#173;

 * Course Overview
+* Scala 3 Migration course
+  * Setting up the Scala 3 Migration Tool
+  * Migrating:
+    * Scala dependencies
+    * Scala compiler options
+    * Scala syntax
+    * Types
+* Moving from Scala 2 to Scala 3 workshop/course
   * A recap on:
       * Scala 2
       * The Scala 3 project
       * The Akka Toolkit
-* A detailed look at the Scala 2/Akka Typed based Sudoku Solver
+  * A [detailed] look at the Scala 2/Akka Typed based Sudoku Solver

 ---